 Where the policy also relates to property or risk outside the NT, the premium is allocated accordingly.

 For more information get the Commissioner's guidelines: stamp duty on general insurance .

 Policies that are not liable for stamp duty include:

 - re-insurance effected with another insurer

-- the insurance of a hull or floating vessel that is mainly used for commercial purposes
+- the insurance of the hull of a floating vessel that is being used primarily for commercial purposes

 - the insurance of goods or merchandise or the freight of goods or merchandise carried by sea, land or air